South Korea to buy millions of coronavirus vaccine doses but sees no need to hurry

 WAVE OF INFECTIONS

-The Korea Disease Control and Prevention Agency reported 594 new coronavirus cases as of midnight Monday, bringing the country’s total to 38,755, with 552 deaths.
+The Korea Disease Control and Prevention Agency reported 594 new COVID-19 infections as of midnight Monday, bringing the country’s total to 38,755, with 552 deaths.

-Unlike South Korea’s previous two waves of infections, which were largely focused around a handful of facilities or events, the new surge is being driven by smaller, harder-to-trace clusters in and around the densely populated capital city of Seoul.
+South Korea’s previous two waves of infections were largely focused around a handful of facilities or events, while the new surge is being driven by smaller, harder-to-trace clusters in and around the densely populated capital city of Seoul.

-Vice Health Minister Kang Do-tae said the government had been unable to trace the origin of 26% of all cases, and the positivity rate spiked nearly fourfold within a month to about 4%.
+Vice Health Minister Kang Do-tae said the government had been unable to trace the origin of 26% of all cases.

 “If social distancing is not implemented properly, outbreaks in the greater Seoul area would lead to greater transmissions nationwide,” Kang told a meeting of health officials according to a transcript from the health ministry.

-Health authorities predicted daily cases would hover between 550 and 750 this week, and possibly spike to as much as 900 next week.
+Health authorities predicted daily cases would hover between 550 and 750 this week, and could rise as high as 900 next week.

 If such predictions are accurate, Kang said the country’s health system may collapse.